 We have financed our growth and operations through a combination of funds generated from our licensing revenues, the issuance of convertible preferred stock and common stock, capital leases, bank borrowings and the issuance of convertible notes.
 Our principal uses of cash have been for working capital requirements and capital expenditures.
-As of March 31, 2019, we have no outstanding material commitments for capital expenditures.
-We monitor our net operating cash flow and maintain a level of cash deemed adequate by our management for working capital purposes.

-As of March 31, 2019, we had stockholders' equity of \$37.3 million and an accumulated deficit of \$181.4 million.
-Our cash balance was \$60.8 million as of March 31, 2019.
+As of June 30, 2019, we had a cash balance of \$52.1 million, stockholders' equity of \$32.1 million and an accumulated deficit of \$187.3 million.
+As of June 30, 2019, we had a net commitment of \$2.2 million for leasehold improvements.